It is said that the name of the city is a united name which comes from the name

 in the history archives of Turkey.

-There is also a significant timber industry thanks to the forests with oak trees surrounding the city but most of the land is covered with "steppe".
+There is also a significant timber industry thanks to the forests with oak trees surrounding the city but most of the land is covered with ''steppe''.
 There are several vineyards as well.
 Sesame, clove, daisy, mint mustard and thyme can be told for the samples of some plants which grows spontaneously in the region.
 Kirikkale serves also as a local market for cereals and livestock in Anatolia.

 Kirikkale city takes its part in a mild-climate zone.
 However climate changes to terrestrial-climate zone because of the daily temperature changes which is a result of far distance from seas.
 Summer is usually hot and arid while winter is cold.
-There are no natural lakes in Kirikkale.
+There is no natural lakes in Kirikkale.

 The average altitude of the city is 700 meters.
 Different plateaus can be found in Kirikkale and their heights can change between 1200-1600 meters.
 Its location is on a crossroads on a major highway running to the east and to the Black Sea region.
 Also a railway station on a major rail route to eastern Turkey makes this city important.